nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 ---

-* The bootstrap allows to totally bypass the need to derive tedious formulas for the standard error such as
+* The bootstrap allows us to totally bypass the need to derive tedious formulas for the standard error such as
 \@ref(eq:rho-stderr) or bypass the need to use clever transformations such as \@ref(eq:rho-stderr-ztrans).

 * For many more complicated estimates deriving formulas such as \@ref(eq:rho-stderr) or transformations such